python/cpython/Doc/library/bz2.rst

 It implements a complete file interface, one-shot (de)compression functions, and types for sequential (de)compression.

+For other archive formats, see the :mod:`gzip`, :mod:`zipfile`, and :mod:`tarfile` modules.

-Here is a resume of the features offered by the bz2 module:
+Here is a summary of the features offered by the bz2 module:

 * :class:`BZ2File` class implements a complete file interface, including :meth:`readline`, :meth:`readlines`, :meth:`writelines`, :meth:`seek`, etc;